rachmann/m-record/README.md

+# m-record
+## Key Logger

+### Memory Usage Calculation

 Size of Keylog for 10 hours at an average of 80 WPM

-#m-record
-##Key Logger

-### Memory Usage Calculation

 **Assumptions:**
 - Typing speed: **80 words per minute (WPM)**